ZaneH/kg/content/code/topics/ai/fine-tuning.md

 }
 ```

+When working with open models, this format is different, but JSONL is still popular.
+There are libraries such as [HF's datasets](https://huggingface.co/docs/datasets/main/en/loading#json) which make working with datasets a breeze.

 ## Fine Tuning with Together.ai

 On my main site, I have a page dedicated to [fine-tuning with Together.ai](https://together.ai/fine-tuning).
 It's a bit more complicated than OpenAI, but it has the added benefit of being able to fine-tune open-source models.
 This also means you can download the `.safetensors` and use them locally.